jorgegv/rage1/doc/RECIPES.md

 With this schema, you are passing 1 bit of information from Screen A to Screen B.  Both rules have to agree on using the same SCREEN FLAG number, of course.

+## Having an open/closed door that allows entering a room

+You may want to have two rooms communicated by a door that can be open or closed during the game, so that the hero can cross it if it is open, but not if it is closed (standard door behaviour :-)

+How to get this effect:

+- Define the HOTZONEs that communicate the screens as usual, create them for the "open" position (i.e.  allows crossing the door and going from one screen to the next)

+- Define 2 different door tiles with the size of the hole that communicates both screens, one for "open" state and another one for "closed".

+- In the map SCREEN definition, position both tiles on the same spot, covering the screen-switching hotzone.
+The "closed" door btile must be defined as type OBSTACLE (the hero can't passthrough it), and the "open" door btile must be defined as DECORATION (the hero can walk over it)

+- Make sure both tiles on the SCREEN have different names (e.g. ending in ".._open" or ".._closed"), and also have attribute CAN_CHANGE_STATE=1 and ACTIVE=0/1, depending on initial state.

+- With the previous setup, you can open/close the door by enabling/disabling the proper tiles by name using FLOW rules in the normal way.
+Since the "closed" tile is of type OBSTACLE, it won't allow he hero to pass, but when it's "open" the tile is a DECORATION and the hero will walk over it and reach the hotzone to switch screen.

+If you are generating the game map with MAPGEN and with automatic screen-switching HOTZONEs (recommended!), the simplest way to accomplish the previous workflow is to draw the map without door tiles, leaving empty space at their positions (so the auto hotzones get detected and generated).
+Then manually add the open/closed door tiles with PATCH_SCREEN sections in patch files under `game_data/patches/map`.
+Patching allows you to regenerate the map anytime without overwriting your additions.